QUARTERLY FOCUS TO BRING NEW RESOURCES, COLLABORATION AND TRAINING TO HELP THE COMMUNITY ADDRESS FINCRIME RISKS IN THE CRYPTO SPACE

 Are you in a role involved in detecting and preventing financial crime tied to crypto, such as a compliance professional at a crypto exchange, investigator at a traditional financial institution, law enforcement or regulatory agent, or member of an advocacy group?
 Do you have a colleague that fits this description?

 ACFCS is offering ten complimentary CFCS certification packages to individuals who work to detect and prevent financial crime tied to cryptocurrencies.
 Preference will be given to those in the public sector and those new to their career (under three years’ experience).
 The application period is currently open and will end on Tuesday, September 10th.
 Recipients will be announced on or before Friday, September 20th.
-Visit the link above for more details and to apply today!
+Click here for more details and to apply today!